Gautam0211/Razorpay_AI_Chargeback_Evidence_Responder/README.md

 ---

-# Limitations
+## Limitations

 This is a hackathon prototype and should not be interpreted as a production chargeback adjudication system.

-## 1. Synthetic Data

-The ML evaluation uses synthetic disputes rather than proprietary merchant data.
+1. **Synthetic Data** — The ML evaluation uses synthetic disputes rather than proprietary merchant data.

-## 2. Synthetic Rulebook

-The evidence rules are created for reproducible evaluation and are not authoritative card-network or legal rules.
+2. **Synthetic Rulebook** — The evidence rules are created for reproducible evaluation and are not authoritative card-network or legal rules.

-## 3. Moderate Model Discrimination

-The reported ROC-AUC and PR-AUC indicate that the model should be treated as a risk signal, not a definitive predictor.
+3. **Moderate Model Discrimination** — The reported ROC-AUC and PR-AUC indicate that the model should be treated as a risk signal, not a definitive predictor.

-## 4. Response-Window Proxy

-The current priority calculation uses a configurable 20-day response-window proxy.
+4. **Response-Window Proxy** — The current priority calculation uses a configurable 20-day response-window proxy.

-## 5. Prototype Cost Assumptions

-The ₹300 fighting cost is an explicit configurable assumption.
+5. **Prototype Cost Assumptions** — The ₹300 fighting cost is an explicit configurable assumption.

-## 6. LLM Inference

-Response generation depends on external LLM inference availability and latency.
+6. **LLM Inference** — Response generation depends on external LLM inference availability and latency.

-## 7. Human-in-the-Loop

-Manual review is represented as a decision outcome, but a complete human approval workflow is a future production enhancement.
+7. **Human-in-the-Loop** — Manual review is represented as a decision outcome, but a complete human approval/edit/reject workflow is a future production enhancement.

-## 8. Live Simulation

-Incoming disputes are simulated rather than received from production payment-provider webhooks.
+8. **Live Simulation** — Incoming disputes are simulated rather than received from production payment-provider webhooks.
+A real integration would use Razorpay's webhook mechanism; this could not be exercised in the hackathon sandbox since test-mode payments do not generate real bank-initiated disputes.
+9. **Reranker Capacity** — The cross-encoder reranker was deliberately chosen for minimal RAM footprint over maximum ranking quality, appropriate at this corpus size (19 chunks) but not necessarily at larger scale.

 ---

-# Future Improvements
+## Future Improvements

-Potential production extensions include:

 - Probability calibration
 - Merchant-specific model training
-- Cost-sensitive decision policies
+- Cost-sensitive decision policies incorporating a real cost for manual review time
-- Human approval workflows for high-value disputes
+- Human approval workflows (Approve/Edit/Reject) for high-value disputes
 - Production webhook ingestion
 - Payment-provider API integration
 - Real-time evidence collection
 - Document-level provenance
 - Automated audit trails
-- Retrieval and generation observability
+- Full RAGAS-style generation eval triad (answer relevancy, context precision/recall at generation time)
 - Model drift monitoring
 - Rulebook versioning
 - PII-aware data handling
 - Role-based access control
 - Production-grade secrets management
-- Graph-based workflow orchestration as workflow complexity increases
+- Graph-based workflow orchestration (LangGraph) as workflow complexity increases

 ---

-# Design Principles
+## Design Principles

-## Separate Prediction from Action

-The ML model estimates case strength.
+**Separate Prediction from Action** — The ML model estimates case strength.
 The deterministic decision engine decides what action makes economic sense.

-## Separate Priority from Probability

-A case can be operationally urgent because of financial exposure and response timing even when it is not the highest-probability case.
+**Separate Priority from Probability** — A case can be operationally urgent because of financial exposure and response timing even when it is not the highest-probability case.

-## Ground Generation

-The LLM communicates supplied evidence rather than inventing evidence.
+**Ground Generation** — The LLM communicates supplied evidence rather than inventing evidence.

-## Validate Before Presentation

-Generated responses pass through deterministic checks before reaching the merchant.
+**Validate Before Presentation** — Generated responses pass through deterministic checks before reaching the merchant.

-## Be Transparent About Evaluation

-Synthetic data, assumptions, limitations, and held-out metrics are explicitly disclosed.
+**Be Transparent About Evaluation** — Synthetic data, assumptions, limitations, and held-out metrics are explicitly disclosed, including the full formula used to generate training labels.

 ---

-# Architecture Summary
+## Architecture Summary

 ```mermaid
 flowchart LR